tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/styling-bar-charts-in-ggplot2.md

 ---

 ## Overview
-This building block is designed to guide you to the process of creating `bar charts` using `ggplot2`.
+This article is designed to guide you to the process of creating `bar charts` using `ggplot2`.
 Starting with the basics, we'll guide you through each step to evolve a simple bar chart into one that meets academic standards.
 You'll learn techniques to enhance information delivery and ensure compliance with scholarly presentation norms.
 By the end of the building block, you'll have the skills to represent statistical data in a clear, academically rigorous format.

 Effective data visualization requires both accuracy and aesthetics, a balance that can be challenging to achieve.
 Therefore, we will use the R package: `ggplot2`, a versitale tool for custom styling of your visualizations.
 We'll explore customizing colors, themes, and labels, and provide practical tips for academic presentations.
 This includes handling standard errors, black-and-white formatting, and effective data grouping.
 Additionally, we'll cover saving charts in high-quality PNG or PDF formats, ensuring they're ready for academic publication.

 {{% tip %}}
 **Data Visualization Best Practices**

-Explore, our [building block](/visualize/data) on Data Visualization, here we describe the most common chart types and conclude with best practices for plotting.
-Also look at this [building block](/Grammar/of/Graphics) to explore the inner workings fo `ggplot2`.
+Explore, our [article](/visualize/data) on Data Visualization, here we describe the most common chart types and conclude with best practices for plotting.
+Also look at this [article](/Grammar/of/Graphics) to explore the inner workings of `ggplot2`, called the "Grammar of Graphics".

 {{% /tip %}}

 ## Data Retrieval
-In this building block, we make use of the PIAAC dataset, to examine the wage premium of obtaining a higher education level.
+Let's use the exemplary PIAAC dataset to examine the wage premium of obtaining a higher education level.
 We will illustrate the variance in wage across different education levels and later on between genders in the Netherlands.
 Let's first load the required packages and download the data.

 {{% codeblock %}}